byteAgenten/archer-callouts/README.md

 ![little-planes](examples/little-planes/assets/screenshot_01.png)

 ## Get it
-If you don't want to build the library by your own, you can download or direct embed a ready to use, minified version of the library from our server: [https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.min.js](https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.min.js)
+If you don't want to build the library by yourself, you can download or directly embed a ready to use, minified version of the library from our server: [https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.min.js](https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.min.js)

 Don't forget to add the archer callout css file [https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.css](https://cloud.archer.graphics/libs/archer-callouts/0.1.0/archer.callouts.css).